barbara-da-silva-oliveira/DemIstifyCPS/Examples/README.md

 - design parameters (artifacts in the SysML models),
 - environmental factors (terrain, air, noise, etc.),
 - system response properties (SRPs) such as braking distance or exploration time,
 - and requirements.

 ---

 ## 2. Design Artifacts and Environment Factors

 We refer to a set of design artifacts from the SysML models that influence the robot operation.

-On the system hardware, the artifacts include \texttt{mass}, \texttt{frontalArea}, and \texttt{ultrasonicSensor}.
-On the design side, within the \texttt{Wheel Controller} model, we vary the \texttt{motorSpeed}.
+On the system hardware side, artifacts include `mass`, `frontalArea`, and `ultrasonicSensor`.
+On the controller side, within the `WheelController` model, we vary `motorSpeed`.

-The \texttt{Dynamic and Static Detection} include a parameter to determine the maximum distance to obstacles, \texttt{detectionThreshold}, and we add a delay for transitioning to \texttt{Static Detection}, \texttt{delayStaticDetection}.
-The rotary servo connected to the ultrasonic sensor sweeps in a step time \texttt{sweepingDelay}.
-For processing the detected distances, the action of \texttt{computeDistance} is performed.
+The `DynamicDetection` and `StaticDetection` activities include a parameter that determines the maximum distance to obstacles, `detectionThreshold`, and we add a delay for transitioning to `StaticDetection`, `delayStaticDetection`.
+The rotary servo connected to the ultrasonic sensor sweeps in a step time `sweepingDelay`.
+For processing the detected distances, the action `computeDistance` is performed.

-We include the environmental factors, that are not part of design models, comprising \texttt{surfaceFriction}, \texttt{slopeInclination}, \texttt{aerodynamicDrag}, ambient \texttt{temperature} and \texttt{humidity}, and \texttt{acousticNoise}.
+We also include environmental factors that are not part of the design models, comprising `surfaceFriction`, `slopeInclination`, `aerodynamicDrag`, ambient `temperature` and `humidity`, and `acousticNoise`.

 ## 3. Influence examples (i1–i8)

 This section summarizes each influence in the model and how they relate artifacts, environment, SRPs, and requirements.

-### i1 – Braking dynamics
+### i1 - Braking dynamics

+Changes to artifacts `motorSpeed`, `mass`, `frontalArea` and environmental factors such as `surfaceFriction`, `slopeInclination`, and `aerodynamicDrag` determine the SRP `DistanceToStop`, the distance the robot needs to fully stop.
+For instance, during operation, it was observed that higher speed, low friction, and downward slopes increase `DistanceToStop`.

 ```text
 Influence i1 ... affects DistanceToStop
 ```